-The was the first col used in the Tour de France when the race crossed on 5 July 1903.
+The was the first col above 1,000m to be used in the Tour de France when the race crossed on 5 July 1903.
 The feat is commemorated with a sign at the top.
 It’s not the toughest climb but still worth noting.

 The race returned in 1904.
 Things were quiet different in those days and the race tackled the climb in the dark and often with large time gaps between the riders.
 But there were already fervent supporters and a crowd of 200 were waiting on the col to cheer on Antonin Fauré, a local rider.
 They must have been delighted to see Fauré lead the race.
 But things went sour as the others approached.
 First the Italian rider Gerbi was pushed off his bike and got a broken finger after he was beaten.
 Then the crowd surrounded defending champion Maurice Garin and chants of “kill him” went out.
 Here’s French writer Pierre Chany: